jenh/epub-ocr-and-translate/README.md

       (Set these the way you want, title, author, etc.)

     sh scripts/extract.sh es
-      (where 'es' is the language you want to build for, leave blank if you skipped the translation step and only have one language)
+      (where 'es' is the language you want to build for, leave blank if you skipped the translation step and only have one language; note also that you'll need to install the appropriate texlive package -- like `texlive-lang-spanish` or `texlive-lang-cyrillic` to switch languages.)

+You may also want to install epubcheck if you're planning on kindlegenning your epub output; it chokes on a lot of special characters and doesn't provide useful errors, but epubcheck should find them for you.